 Lots of us set exciting goals, says Thompson, but struggle to reach them because they’re too big to be achievable.
 She says the way people set goals is the problem:

 They set their standards too high.
 And when they have trouble keeping up with the level of activity required to meet their standard, their confidence takes a hit.

 So let’s look at an alternative: small goals.

 Small goals, more often

-Small goals tend to be easier to achieve than big goals.
+Small goals tend to be easier to achieve than big goals (and can also help us build good work habits at the same time).
 Saving for a new computer, for instance, is easier than saving for a house deposit.
 Giving talks at 3 conferences is easier than earning half your income from speaking engagements.